Humanities/Arts Exam > Humanities/Arts Notes > Geography Class 12 > Chapter Notes - Mineral & Energy Resources

 (a) Iron Ore

-• India is rich in good quality iron ores.
+• India has abundant high-quality iron ores.

 • Odisha-Jharkhand belt